 The size of the context window and the prompts used for answer generation are the same across all six conditions (except for minor modifications to reference styles to match the types of context information used).
 Conditions only differ in how the contents of the context window are created.

-The graph index supporting conditions \textbf{C0}-\textbf{C3} was created using our generic prompts for entity and relationship extraction only, with entity types and few-shot examples tailored to the domain of the data.
-The graph indexing process used a context window size of 600 tokens with 1 gleaning for the Podcast dataset and 0 gleanings for the News dataset.
+The graph index supporting conditions \textbf{C0}-\textbf{C3} was created using our generic prompts for entity and relationship extraction, with entity types and few-shot examples tailored to the domain of the data.